 10. ACTIVE DUTY SERVICE MEMBER AFFECTED BY REDUCTION-IN-FORCE

-The U.S. Secretary of Labor announced this category of SBE, as the Secretary has the right to declare SBEs.
+The U.S. Secretary of Labor designated this category of SBE.

 To qualify for this SBE, a person must be an active duty service member being involuntarily separated through a Service reduction-in-force.